jessicavc/google-book-scraper/README.md

 * `*` (get) - Will load your single HTML page in `client/build/index.html`.
 Make sure you have this _after_ all other routes are defined.

+## this app is deployed to Heroku https://google-book-scraper.herokuapp.com/